OpenBB-finance/OpenBB/openbb_sdk/sdk/core/README.md

 Check your system settings.
 Most of the properties are read-only during runtime, so any changes there will be void.

-- `debug_mode`: here if you set `debug_mode = True` any exception that occurs during execution will be raised immediatly.
+- `debug_mode`: here if you set `debug_mode = True` any exception that occurs during execution will be raised immediately.

 ```python
 from openbb import sdk